jenjohnson7/CS702/README.md

-### Citation Categories
+### Variant Classifier

 ## Problem

-In this example, we attempt to classify documents in a citation network into one of several categories.
+In this example, we attempt to classify variants based on allele number, mode of inheritance of disease, and allele frequency.

 ## Dataset

-The dataset originally came from Cora.
-It contains informations on the categories of some documents as well as links between those documents.
-The links are represented as only one predicate, but can represent several relationships between documents such as:
- - Hyperlinks
- - Citations
- - Shared Authorship
+The dataset is synthetic to provide a proof of concept of using machine learning to automate the assignment of weights to pieces of pathogenicity evidence.

 ## Origin